DeepakBabu1/Crop-Disease-Prediction/README.md

  •	Once uploaded, the CNN model (trained using Keras & TensorFlow) automatically processes the image.

  •	The model classifies whether the paddy leaf is healthy or has a specific disease (e.g., blast, blight, brown spot).

+ *Model Performance and Evaluation"

+ •	During the testing phase, the Convolutional Neural Network (CNN) model achieved an overall accuracy of 92% on unseen validation data, demonstrating its reliability in real-world scenarios.

+ •	The model was evaluated using metrics such as precision, recall, and F1-score, ensuring balanced performance across multiple paddy crop disease classes (blast, blight, brown spot, and healthy    leaves).

+ •	The high accuracy and robustness of the model validate its effectiveness as a practical tool for early disease detection and decision-making in agriculture.

 *View Results*